liveontologies/cadical4j/README.md

 # cadical4j

-Accessing the native CaDiCaL SAT solver throught IPASIR interface and its Java binding
+Accessing the native CaDiCaL SAT solver through IPASIR interface and its Java binding

-This project packages native shared libraries of [CaDiCaL SAT solver](https://github.com/arminbiere/cadical) so that they can be used in Apache Maven projects.
+This project packages native shared libraries of the [CaDiCaL SAT solver](https://github.com/arminbiere/cadical) so that they can be used in Apache Maven projects.

 ## Overview and usage

-This project contains of two modules:
+This project consists of two modules:

-- **cadical**: This module contains precomiled native shared libraries that implement the [Reentrant Incremental Sat solver API (reverse: IPASIR)](https://github.com/biotomas/ipasir) used in [SAT competitions](http://www.satcompetition.org).
+- **cadical**: This module contains precompiled native shared libraries that implement the [Reentrant Incremental Sat solver API (reverse: IPASIR)](https://github.com/biotomas/ipasir) used in [SAT competitions](http://www.satcompetition.org).
   The native functions can be accessed, e.g., using the